Harish2093/UCI_onlineretail_FRM-Kmeans/README.md

 This notebook will guide you to perform FRM analysis on onlineretail dataset from UCI.
 Also tried to cluster the insights from FRM analysis.
+I have not tried to tune the cluters number so current clusters separation is not so clear you may want to fine tune.
+Would love to see your results.